Start left and right at both ends of the array

-Binary Search is a searching algorithm that finds a target value in a sorted array or a range of numbers by repeatedly dividing the search space in half.
-Imagine you’re looking for a specific page in a phone book: instead of scanning every page, you flip to the middle, quickly decide if the target is in the first or second half, and eliminate half of the possibilities with each step.
-With every comparison, it “zooms” in on the target, achieving impressive efficiency with a time complexity of O(log n)
+Binary Search is an algorithm that finds a target value in a sorted array or a range of numbers by repeatedly dividing the search space in half.
+Imagine looking for a specific page in a phone book.
+Instead of scanning every page, you flip to the middle, then decide if the target is in the first or second half and eliminate half of the possibilities with each step.
+With every comparison, the search “zooms” in on the target, which gives it a time complexity of O(log n).

-Picture yourself trying to find something in an encyclopedia that’s sorted in alphabetical order.
-Instead of reading every page, you open the encyclopedia to its center, compare the name you see with the one you’re searching for, and then decide which half of the encyclopedia holds your answer.
-In a similar way, binary search in an array uses two pointers: left
+Picture finding something in an encyclopedia sorted alphabetically.
+Instead of reading every page, you open to the center, compare the name on the page with the one you're searching for, and then decide which half of the encyclopedia holds your answer.
+Binary search on an array works the same way.
+It uses two pointers: left at the beginning and right at the end.
+Each iteration calculates the middle index and compares the element there with the target.

 def binary_search(nums: list[int], target: int) -> int: